 - the need to demonstrate and prove the damaging effects of market-wide competition law infringements, most notably cartels, on individual companies.
 Any economic analysis and quantification, including causality aspects, typically requires detailed data and information covering the affected market ideally before, during, and after the infringement;

-- information asymmetries and lack of evidence due to the secret nature of cartels;
+- information asymmetries and lack of evidence owing to the secret nature of cartels;

 - potential strains on ongoing commercial relationships associated with an individual exposure to (multiple) defendants;

-- the risk of drawn-out litigation owing to the inherent legal and economic complexities;
+- the risk of drawn-out and long-lasting litigation owing to the inherent legal and economic complexities;

 - high costs for lawyers and economic experts, though the outcome of the process is uncertain;

 - potentially high court fees and cost-risk asymmetries between claimants and (multiple) defendants, as cartels by definition have numerous participants; and

 - in EU-wide cases, cartel members are seated and active in several jurisdictions and victims have suffered damages across Europe.

 For these reasons, a majority of victims of anticompetitive practices still do not actively pursue their damage claims on an individual basis.

 Many of these difficulties can be remedied or at least alleviated by collective approaches.
 From a structural perspective, collective approaches have significant advantages and increase the chances for an effective enforcement of claims for damages resulting from one and the same the infringement of competition law.

 Depending on their concrete form, collective approaches have notably the following advantages: